Graduate Certificate in Teaching Students with Moderate Disabilities (5–12)

 The Boston University Wheelock College of Education & Human Development offers a Graduate Certificate program for qualified post-baccalaureate students who are interested in receiving an Initial Licensure as a Teacher of Students with Moderate Disabilities, Grades 5–12.
 Students who are successful in completing this program will develop the knowledge and skills necessary as a beginning teacher of Students with Moderate Disabilities, Grades 5–12.
 Specifically, the learning outcomes are as follows.

-- Plan, implement, and evaluate individualized and assessment-based instruction for students with disabilities using the principles of explicit instruction, school-wide positive behavior supports, and other evidence-based practices.
+- Plan, implement, and evaluate individualized and data-based instruction for students with disabilities using the principles of explicit instruction, school-wide positive behavior supports, and other evidence-based practices.

-- Demonstrate knowledge of typical child development and learning, characteristics of common impairments and disabilities, and tenets of special education policy and practice; and, describe how they impact students’ experiences in schools.
+- Demonstrate knowledge of typical child development and learning, characteristics of common disabilities, and tenets of special education policy and practice; and, describe how they impact students’ experiences in schools.

 - Engage in a professional manner with colleagues, students, and families.